UlyanaTsi/On-body-Icons/README.md

 1. To install Unity Hub, please visit https://unity.com/download and download Hub version suitable for your device.

-2. To find data, in Unity Project tab please open scene VKR.
+2. To find data, in Unity Project tab please open Assets -> Scenes -> Icons Locations.
 Scene contains folders 1-24, each folder represent a participant.
 Participant folder consists of folder 30, which is locations of 30 arranged apps, and folder with a second number - locations of desired number of apps.
 Some participants also wear jewelry, it is visualized as a small blue sphere.

 Folders with locations contains objects representing app icon.
 Green flat sphere - big app icon.